 Federal regulations require the student's signature before the record can be released.

-You can request a transcript by visiting our website: www.cuw.edu
+You can access the transcript request form by visiting our website: www.cuw.edu

 CLASS ADDS-DROPS

 A student may add a course before no more than 15% of the scheduled class periods have occurred.
 The table below is a guide for the various courses and the maximum times of meeting after which registrations are not permitted.
 Consent of the instructor must also be secured.